-The following section will describe how to design custom transition effects for Viz Trio.
-The scene transition mechanism uses a hardware feature called Dynamic Scene (Dynamic Texture in Viz 2.x).
+The following section describe show to design custom transition effects for Viz Trio.
+The scene transition mechanism uses a hardware feature called Dynamic Scene.

 In Viz you have To create dynamic textures using the Dyncamic Scene plugin found under the Texture Sources tab.
 You may also find these textures as part of an already existing transition effect scenes in the dynamic folder (at root level).